singfieldotis/bookbot/README.md

 # bookbot
-## BookBot is my first git project!
+## BookBot is another of my git projects!